MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOCopilotAgentInsightsReport.md

 Start-SPOCopilotAgentInsightsReport
 ```

-Example 1 generates the Copilot agent insights report for a default duration of 1 day as the parameter `–ReportPeriodInDays` is not provided.
+Example 1 generates the Copilot agent insight report for a default duration of 1 day as the parameter `–ReportPeriodInDays` is not provided.

 ### -----------------------EXAMPLE 2-----------------------------